InjamulHoque/stock-evaluation/README.md

 Authors and history
 ---------------------------

 The author of this project is Injamul Hoque who is a data science practitioner.
-He recently made a ds roadmap and this project is a part of his learnig according to the roadmap.
+He recently made a ds roadmap and this project is a part of his learning according to the roadmap.

 Acknowledgments
 ---------------

-I have completed this project through the course "MS Excel for data analysis" in Udemy, conducting by the nice instructor Yassin Marco.
+I have completed this project through the course "MS Excel for data analysis" in the Udemy E-learning platform, conducted by the nice instructor Yassin Marco.